"All The Way"

-Released four years after In The Wee Small Hours, this may be the bleakest album of lonely ballads ever released.
-Though it is filled with what Sinatra called "suicide songs," this is one of the greatest pop albums of the 1950s.
+Released four years after In The Wee Small Hours, this may be the greatest album of lonely ballads ever released.
+Though it is filled with what Sinatra called "suicide songs," this is one of the greatest pop albums of the 1950s or any decade.
 Nelson Riddle's arrangements are beyond belief in their clarity and beauty.

 Both albums ( In The Wee Small Hours and Only the Lonely )

 Then to the 1960s...

 The highest charting Sinatra album - 9 weeks at No. 1:

 of the singer himself selecting his song favorites:

 A collection with familiar and some lesser known songs

 sung when Sinatra was at his peak, including the beautiful song,